nchakicherla/ucb-dataviz-project1-group7/README.md

 Neither test revealed a lower average mental health score in the US than in countries outside the US.
         Mann-Whitney U-test - No significant indication that median severity of mental health is lower in the United States.
-        Two-sample t-test - No significant indication that mean mental health severity is lower in the United States. (refer to country_severity.ipynb)
+        Two-sample t-test - No significant indication that mean mental health severity is lower in the United States. (refer to question-5 folder)

 Q6 - weighted population analysis of cluster samples that are classified by highest similarilty.
 TOP 50/Bottom 50 Modeling Approach: